alierkanimrek/rplexusdocs/_pages/getting-started.md

 **Node = Client**

 Each Node and its data are defined by the user from the rplexus.net web interface.
 In Rplexus terminology, each data is called Task and carries data such as variable_name = "value".
-You can write the codes that get this data or use the libraries developed by the community.
+You can write the codes that get this data from sensors or use the libraries developed by the community.

 **Task = Variable Name**

 The Rplexus server redirects data from clients to the user's web interface or other shared clients.
-In this way, shared nodes can establish a network.
+With shared node tasks you can establish a network.

 You can configure this network to set up your smart home system and manage your network from your mobile phone.